Ed Koch: Sexuality

 Koch never married, and rumors about his sexual orientation became an issue in the 1977 mayoral election with the appearance of placards and posters (disavowed by the Cuomo campaign) with the slogan "Vote for Cuomo, Not the Homo."
 Koch denounced the attack.

 In 1989, Koch was interviewed about a book he had coauthored with Cardinal John J. O'Connor.
 When the interviewer asked Koch to clarify his views on homosexuality relative to O'Connor, Koch responded, "I happen to believe that there's nothing wrong with homosexuality.
 It's whatever God made you.
 It happens that I'm a heterosexual."
 He once told New York magazine, "Listen, there's no question that some New Yorkers think I'm gay, and voted for me nevertheless.
 The vast majority don't care, and others don't think I am.
 And I don't give a shit either way!"
-He was frequently accompanied at political functions by his friend Bess Myerson, who acted as a beard.
+He was frequently accompanied at political functions by his friend Bess Myerson, who also acted as co-chair of his 1977 election campaign.

-A 2022 New York Times article confirmed Koch's homosexuality, based on interviews with close confidants.
-The Times reported that Koch disclosed his sexuality only to friends he knew were gay, and was only known to have had one long-term relationship, with health care consultant Richard W. Nathan, which Koch ended when he was elected mayor, apparently out of fear that the relationship would become public.
-In the 1980s, activist and writer Larry Kramer, who was sharply critical of Koch's handling of the AIDS epidemic, unsuccessfully attempted to out him after learning of his relationship with Nathan.
-This reportedly influenced Koch's insistence on remaining closeted for the duration of his life, as he did not "want to give activists like Mr. Kramer the satisfaction of seeing him come out, after they had tried so hard to see him outed".
+In a 2022 article, The New York Times confirmed Koch's homosexuality, based on interviews with close confidants.
+The Times reported that Koch disclosed his sexuality only to friends who were also gay, and was only known to have had one long-term relationship, with health care consultant Richard W. Nathan.
+Koch quickly ended the relationship after being elected mayor.
+In the 1980s, activist and writer Larry Kramer, who was critical of Koch's handling of the AIDS epidemic, unsuccessfully attempted to out him after learning of the relationship with Nathan.
+This influenced Koch's insistence on remaining closeted for the rest of his life, as he did not "want to give activists like Mr. Kramer the satisfaction of seeing him come out, after they had tried so hard to see him outed".